Noah-Caplinger/Small-Quotients-of-Braids/README.md

 # Small-Quotients-of-Braids
-Computer code used to verify the non-existence of certain homomorphisms from braid groups.
+This contains the computer code used to verify the non-existence of certain homomorphisms from braid groups.

 TotallySymmetricSets.sage contains all basic functions relating to totally symmetric sets.